-Although federal and California state laws prohibit discrimination based on race, religion, gender/gender identity and sexual orientation, the sad reality is that it still exists.
-At LawPLA, we help people who have experienced workplace/employment and housing discrimination in Los Angeles and elsewhere by providing comprehensive legal advice and representation.
+Although federal and California state laws prohibit discrimination based on race, religion, gender/gender identity and sexual orientation, the sad reality is that employers are often accused of discrimination that may be untrue and/or lacks evidence.
+At LawPLA, we help employers who are wrongfully accused of workplace/employment discrimination in Los Angeles and elsewhere by providing comprehensive legal advice and representation.

-Understanding Your Rights Under California’s Fair Employment and Housing Act
+Understanding Employers Rights Under California’s Fair Employment and Housing Act

-If you you have experienced employment or housing discrimination based on your race, gender/gender identity, religion or sexual orientation; or if you were subjected to retaliatory action after you reported discriminatory behavior, contact LawPLA for a free assessment of your situation.
+If you have been accused of discrimination against an employee because of their race, gender/gender identity, religion or sexual orientation, or of taking retaliatory action after an employee reported discriminatory behavior, contact LawPLA for a consultation on your case.

 Methods for Resolution of California Employment and Housing Discrimination Cases

-In general, there are two options for legal recourse in employment and housing discrimination cases.
-The first is to file a complaint directly with the California Department of Fair Employment and Housing, and the second is to file a lawsuit in court.
+In general, there are two options an employee can take for legal recourse in employment and housing discrimination cases.
+The first is filing a complaint directly with the California Department of Fair Employment and Housing, and the second is filing a lawsuit in court.

-If you have been discriminated against based on your race, religion, gender/gender identity or sexual orientation, you may not know what to do or where to turn.
-But you are not alone.
-Our experienced attorneys are here to fight for you.
+If you have been accused of discrimination by an employee based on their race, religion, gender/gender identity or sexual orientation, you may not know what to do or where to turn.
+But our experienced attorneys are here to fight for you.

 Contact LawPLA to schedule a free consultation to discuss your discrimination case today.